oskar2517/display-tubes/content/nixie/Dolam-LC-516/index.md

     - top-view
 ---

 The LC-516, produced by Polish tube manufacturer Dolam (later known as Unitra Dolam), is pin-compatible with and visually similar to the Soviet [IN-1 Nixie](/nixie/anod-in-1/) tube.
-However, unlike the IN-1—an early model with a relatively short lifespan—the LC-516 is mercury-doped, significantly enhancing its durability and giving its glow a subtle bluish tint.
+However, unlike the IN-1, an early model with a relatively short lifespan, the LC-516 is mercury-doped, significantly enhancing its durability and giving its glow a subtle bluish tint.
 The LC-516 features a slightly smaller glass envelope and digits compared to the IN-1; a comparison between the two is shown below.
 Additionally, Dolam manufactured a version without the phenolic base, designated as the LC-513.

 As I am not aware of a datasheet specifically for this tube, I have provided a link to the IN-1's datasheet below.
 Since the tubes are compatible, the relevant specifications should be identical.